pvorb/restposten/README.md

   // Register a schema for validation.
   // This is only required, if you have schemas that reference each other. persistence.validator.register(userSchema);

   // Define the User resource.
   var User = persistence.define('user', userSchema);

   // Create a user, who's missing an email address.
+This will throw an error.
   User.create({
     "_id": "pvorb",
     "name": "Paul Vorbach"